An elliptical incision is often required when a skin lesion is required to be removed, for example:

 - The specimen should be marked for orientation, either with a marker or old suture

 Remember that different incision types can be used for other types of lumps.
-Principally, short linear incisions are used for lipomas (the lump will often squeeze through the hole) and shorter elliptical incisions centred around the punctum are used for sebaceous cysts.
+Principally, short linear incisions are used for lipomas (the lump will often squeeze through the incision) and shorter elliptical incisions centred around the punctum are used for sebaceous cysts.

 - Scarring (including keloids)